CSF coccidioides complement fixation test

 References

 Galgiani JN.
 Coccidioidomycosis (Coccidioides species).
-In: Bennett JE, Dolin R, Blaser MJ, eds.
+In: Blaser MJ, Cohen JI, Holland SM, et al, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-9th ed.
-Philadelphia, PA: Elsevier; 2020:chap 265.
+10th ed.
+Philadelphia, PA: Elsevier; 2026:chap 271.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.